travis-ci/docs-travis-ci-com/user/languages/ruby.md

     before_install: gem install bundler --pre

-### Testing against multiple versions of dependencies (Ruby on Rails, EventMachine, etc)
+### Testing against multiple versions of dependencies

-Many projects need to be tested against multiple versions of Rack, EventMachine, HAML, Sinatra, Ruby on Rails, you name it.
-It is easy with Travis CI.
-What you have to do is this:
+Many projects need to be tested against multiple versions of Rack, EventMachine, HAML, Sinatra, Ruby on Rails,etc.

+To test against multiple versions of dependencies:

-* Create a directory in your project's repository root where you will keep gemfiles (./gemfiles is a commonly used name)
+1. Create a directory in your project's repository root where you will keep gemfiles (./gemfiles is a commonly used name)
-* Add one or more gemfiles to it
+2. Add one or more gemfiles to it
-* Instruct Travis CI to use those gemfiles using the *gemfile* option in your .travis.yml
+3. Instruct Travis CI to use those gemfiles using the *gemfile* option in your .travis.yml

 For example, amqp gem is [tested against EventMachine 0.12.x and 1.0